Hotmoka/hotmoka/io-hotmoka-tutorial/src/main/md/Tutorial.md

 [PDFonly]: ![Figure @fig:mokito_show_elvis.
 The new account Elvis.](pics/mokito_show_elvis.png "Figure @fig:mokito_show_elvis.
 The new account Elvis."){ width=30% }

-If you go back to the accounts screen (by using the top-left menu of @App), you will see that Elvis has been added to your accounts (see Figure @fig:mokito_added_elvis).
+If you go back to the accounts screen (by using the top-left menu of Mokito), you will see that Elvis has been added to your accounts (see Figure @fig:mokito_added_elvis).

 [Markdownonly]: <p align="center"><img width="300" src="pics/mokito_added_elvis.png" alt="Figure @fig:mokito_added_elvis.
 The new account Elvis has been imported"></p><p align="center">Figure @fig:mokito_added_elvis.
 The new account Elvis has been imported.</p>